 Our Raleigh Law Firm Can Help with Your Non-Compete Agreement

 If we can help your company in drafting your non-compete agreements or, as an employee, in reviewing your existing non-compete agreement, contact our Raleigh law firm by calling (919) 615-2473 or by filling out the contact form below.
-It pays to have counsel who is familiar with business law and who has both successfully drafted non-compete agreements for employers, but also successfully advised employees as to the non-enforce-ability of their non-compete agreements.
+We can help you navigate the complexities of a non-compete agreement, whether you would like one that can be enforced to protect your business, or you have concerns that an existing agreement is not lawful.

 Protecting your Privacy ~ Your privacy is our primary concern.
 At Kirk, Kirk, Howell, Cutler & Thomas, LLP., we understand the importance of protecting your privacy and will never share your contact information with a 3rd party.
 Contacting our law firm does not imply any form of attorney-client relationship.